 The employment judge decided that although membership of the SNP and a belief in its values is not enough of itself to constitute a philosophical belief, Mr McEleny’s belief in Scottish independence was a sufficiently cogent and important view to be a philosophical belief.
 His views on independence were more than just a political opinion and were based on a fundamental belief that Scotland has a right to self-govern.
 The judge found that sovereignty and self-determination were ‘weighty and substantial aspects of human life’, being persuaded that ‘how a country should be governed is sufficiently serious to amount to a protected philosophical belief’.

-Although this issue was decided at employment tribunal level and is being appealed, it is being seen as a potential landmark decision and has been given significant media coverage.
+This is being seen as a potential landmark decision and has been given significant media coverage.
 Brodies’ Head of Employment Law, Tony Hadden, predicted a challenge of this type back in 2014 prior to the referendum vote.
 Employees can be expected to be more aware of the issues raised in the case than previously.

 It should be remembered that whether any belief is protected under the Equality Act will depend on the facts and whether, and to what extent, the belief affects how the person lives their life.
 Just because a belief has been protected in the past does not necessarily mean that the same conclusion would be reached in a different case.